9 Stunning roads in Romania that you should drive on

-Anyone that likes to drive has a favorite road.
+Anyone who likes to drive has a favourite road.
 For some, it’s a forest road invaded by greenery or an excursion on the hills near the clouds, having a panoramic view of the mountains.
 For others, it’s a coastal road with a cool sea breeze.
-Despite all of the personal favorites, there are some stunning roads in Romania that beg to be driven on.
+Despite all of the personal favourites, there are some stunning roads in Romania that beg to be driven on.

 Here are 9 roads in Romania you cannot afford to miss in a lifetime: